Children of Blood and Bone

 What provoked this book

-Before I get into the actual review, I want to talk about a post I stumbled upon on the author’s blog.
+Before I get into the actual review, I want to discuss a post I stumbled upon on the author’s blog.
 In this blog, she talks about why she wants to write, and I found it to be a powerful and painful essay on racism.

-This line in particular that talks about her motivations in writing this story really resonated with me.
+This line, in particular, about her motivations for writing this story, really resonated with me.

 It is a burning passion to tell a story about someone who is different and to force readers to fall in love with what is different from them.